-Additionally, the bed/ belt even comes with a heating feature.
-Since the extruder can reach 280 °C, the combination with the heated bed and the enclosure gives it a good environment for PLA, Nylon, PETG and HIPS, as well as many other thermoplastics without the mess of warping and heat loss.
-The printer provides a standard resolution of 0.15mm thickness per layer but also has 0.4mm, for finer details, and 0.6mm for large, high speed prints.
+Additionally, the bed / belt even comes with a heating feature.
+Since the extruder can reach 280 °C, the combination with the heated bed and the enclosure gives it a good environment for many specialty materials, as well as many default thermoplastics without the mess of warping and heat loss.
+The 3D printer provides a standard resolution of 0.15mm thickness per layer but also has 0.4mm, for finer details, and 0.6mm for large, high speed prints.

 Technical specifications: Robot Factory Sliding-3D